-Shan Potts Law Offices, May 12, 2016: It has been reported that United States immigration officials are planning another month long deportation raids for the month of May and June.
+It has been reported that United States immigration officials are planning another month-long deportation raid for May and June.
 Hundreds of Central American mothers and children found to have entered the country illegally will be arrested and possibly deported, according to internal sources and Reuters.

-This operation would be the largest deportation sweep targeting the immigrant families, overshadowing a similar operation earlier this year in states such as Georgia, Texas and North Carolina.
+This operation would be the largest deportation sweep targeting immigrant families, overshadowing a similar operation earlier this year in states such as Georgia, Texas, and North Carolina.

 Those raids, which resulted in 121 people being placed in removal proceedings, mostly women and children from Central America caused a major outcry from immigration advocates.
 Heavy criticism from members of the democratic party including the party’s presidential candidates Hillary Clinton and Bernie Sanders.

 Immigration and Customs Enforcement (ICE) has now instructed field officers all around the USA to launch a 30-day program, which will create a “surge” of arrests focused on mothers and children ordered deported.
 This operation also targets minors who entered the US without a guardian and have since turned 18 years or older.